Intown Bicycles Owner Bio & Store History

 Touring in the 70's

-My Kids Think I (R) Look So Wierd in this Picture.
+My Kids Think I (R) Look So Weird in this Picture.

 As a college student I soon discovered the economy and convenience of bicycle transportation and later the joys of bicycle touring.
 Although racing was just coming around at that time, my interests were not in that aspect of the sport.
 Thus, my background lies in touring and commuting.